SinaHosseini7/micropython-ens160-aht21/README.md

 ### I2C Configuration
 - Any GPIO pins with I2C capability (examples use GP4=SDA, GP5=SCL)
-- Frequency: 400 kHz recommended
+- Frequency: 400 kHz recommended (if you see error lower it to 100 kHz)
 - Pull-up resistors: 4.7kΩ on SDA/SCL (usually built-in on breakout boards)

 ### Power Supply